dp499/dp499/README.md

 - 👋 Hi, I’m Deepak
 - 👀 I’m interested in volleyball
-- 🌱 I’m currently learning spicer
+- 🌱 I’m currently learning electrical engineering
 - 💞️ I’m looking to collaborate on volleyball team
 - 📫 How to reach me by instagram id deepak_pawar_1702
 - 😄 Pronouns: ...